DDC Journal Features Kislak Organization

 Throughout Kislak’s rich history, the firm has had many different types of experiences.
 As it moves forward, Bartelmo hopes to continue to grow the company.

-“We’ve been in banking, mortgage banking, real estate ownership and brokerage, and now we do tax certificates,” he says.
+“We’ve been in banking, mortgage banking, real estate ownership and brokerage,” he says.
 “We have been involved in a vast array of undertakings through the years.
 Our goals and aspirations are to take our current ventures and grow them on an even larger scale.”